 Luckily you can find all the sweet names to call your partner here on this page.

-So let’s find out what some common used Russian pet names are!
+So let’s find out what some commonly used Russian pet names are.

 Russian pet names for your girlfriend

 I’ve added the English pronunciation after the Russian words, so you know how to pronounce it correctly.

 This word means baby girl and is a commonly used nickname that Russian guys call their girlfriends or wives.

 You can use this for basically any type of girl.

 Солнышко – Solnishko

 It’s also a very popular phrase and it’s difficult to go wrong with this one.

 This one means cat.
 And the diminutive one means kitty.
 Just like in English, it’s also very popular in Russia.

 This is another way of saying kitty.
 As you might’ve guessed already!